Herman Bang: Writing career

 When he was twenty he published two volumes of critical essays on the realistic movement.
 In 1880 he published his novel Haabløse Slægter (Families Without Hope), which aroused immediate attention.
 The main character was a young man who had a relationship with an older woman.
 The book was considered obscene at the time and was banned.
 After some time spent in travel and a successful lecture tour of Norway and Sweden, he settled in Copenhagen and produced a series of novels and collections of short stories which placed him in the front rank of Scandinavian novelists.
 Among his more famous stories are "Fædra" (1883) and "Tine" ("Tina", 1889).

 The latter won for its author the friendship of Henrik Ibsen and the enthusiastic admiration of Jonas Lie.
 Among his other works are Det hvide Hus (The White House, 1898), Excentriske Noveller (Eccentric Stories, 1885), Stille Eksistenser (Quiet Existences, 1886), Liv og Død (Life and Death, 1899), Englen Michael (The Angel Michael, 1902), a volume of poems (1889), and recollections, Ti Aar (Ten Years, 1891).

-Bang was homosexual, a fact which contributed to his isolation in the cultural life of Denmark and made him the victim of smear campaigns.
+Bang was homosexual, a fact which contributed to his isolation in the Cultural life of Denmark and made him the victim of smear campaigns.
 He lived most of his life with his sister, but spent a few years living in Prague in 1885–86, with the German actor Max Eisfeld (1863–1935).
 Uninterested in politics, he was distant from most of his colleagues in the naturalist movement.

-Failed as an actor, Bang earned fame as a theatre producer in Paris and in Copenhagen.
-He was a very productive journalist, writing for Danish, Nordic and German newspapers, developing modern reporting.
-His article on the fire at Christiansborg Palace is a landmark in Danish journalism.
+After a failed attempt as an actor, Bang earned fame as a theatre producer in Paris and in Copenhagen.
+He was a productive journalist, writing for Danish, Nordic and German newspapers, developing modern reporting.
+His article on the fire at Christiansborg Palace is considered a landmark in Danish journalism.

 Bang's works earned him renown as a leading European impressionist writer.
 Bang's last years were embittered by persecutions and declining health.
 He traveled widely in Europe, and during a lecture tour of the United States he was taken ill on the train and died in Ogden, Utah.